Supplemental Slack info for you and your team.

-Enterprise Mobility Management (EMM) — also known as Mobile Device Management (MDM) — gives organizations more control over how their company apps, networks, and devices are used and accessed on mobile.
+Enterprise Mobility Management (EMM) — also known as Mobile Device Management — gives organizations control over how their company data is used and accessed on mobile devices.

-If you’re interested in EMM, first connect with a participating Slack for EMM provider to learn more and set up your account.
-Currently, we work with several EMM providers including AirWatch, MobileIron, and Blackberry to verify our services are compatible.
+First, connect with a Slack for EMM provider to learn more and set up your account.
+We work with several EMM providers like AirWatch, MobileIron, and Blackberry to verify our services are compatible.

-Contact our support team and let us know you’d like to turn on or change your mobile security settings for your organization.
+Next, contact our support team and let us know if you’d like to activate or change your mobile security settings for your organization.

-Slack will assist with setting up mobile security for your organization, but here’s the information we’ll need from you:
+We can help with setting up mobile security, but here’s the information we’ll need from you first:

 🔏 Choose who is affected

-By turning on EMM, only members on approved devices will be able to access workspaces on your organization.
-You can choose whether or not guests are affected.
+Only members using approved devices will be able to access your organization's workspaces.
+You can choose who is affected:

-- All members, excluding guests will be required to update to the Slack for EMM app.
-Guests will still be able to sign in from any device.
+All members, excluding guests, will be required to update to the Slack for EMM app.
+Guests can still sign in from any device.

-- All members in the organization will be required to update to the Slack for EMM app, and must use an approved device to access Slack.
+All members will be required to update to the Slack for EMM app and must use an approved device to access Slack.

 ✍🏼 Customize your message

-When mobile security is turned on, affected members will have 72 hours to switch to the Slack for EMM app before their mobile sessions are ended.
+Once turned on, affected members will have 72 hours to switch to the Slack for EMM app before they are signed out on mobile.

-All affected members will receive an email (as well as a Slackbot) message with details of what to expect:
+Members will receive an email (as well as a Slackbot message) with details of what to expect:

-- Details on how to access the Slack for EMM app and a link to Slack’s Help Center article.
+Details on how to access the Slack for EMM app, and instructions on how to install it .

-Tip: Even though affected members have 72 hours to switch, prepare your company for these changes and communicate before turning on mobile security for your organization.
+Tip: Even though members have 72 hours to switch, you should communicate these changes before turning on EMM.

 What members can expect